RWKV/RWKV-infctx-trainer/README.md

 This is the infctx playground branch, for various highly experimental ideas for RWKV.

-IN NOT WAY IS THIS STABLE, OR MEANT TO BE USED DIRECTLY / SERIOUSLY.
+THIS BRANCH IS NOT STABLE, AND IS NOT MEANT TO BE USED DIRECTLY / SERIOUSLY.
 I CAN AND WILL BREAK THIS BRANCH AT WILL FOR AN EXPERIMENT.

+For the official infctx branch, find it here : https://github.com/Blealtan/RWKV-LM-LoRA/tree/dev-infctx

+---

 # RWKV Implementation for Infinite Context